masonproffitt/uproot_tree_utils/README.md

 ## Usage

-The only function currently in the package is `clone_tree()`.
-The full function signature is
+There are two functions currently in the package.
+The first is `clone_tree`:

 ```python
 clone_tree(tree, new_filename, new_treename=None, branches=None, selection=None, new_branches=None)